Call for Help

 In recent years, deaths related to opioid misuse have grown significantly.
-In particular, there has been a sharp spike in overdose deaths attributed to synthetic opioids like fentanyl – including deaths among students at college.
-Among young adults, fentanyl-lacing has become a serious concern for people who use controlled substances or misuse drugs without a prescription.
-Fentanyl has been found mixed in with other drugs, including cannabis, cocaine, and in counterfeit Percocet and Xanax pills.
-Making naloxone available on campus will prevent student deaths due to opioid overdose and ultimately save lives.
+There has been a sharp spike in overdose deaths attributed to synthetic opioids like fentanyl – including deaths among students at college.
+Fentanyl is much more potent than other opioids and difficult to detect.
+It has been found mixed in with other drugs, including cannabis, cocaine, and counterfeit pills.
+Many overdoses occur in people who do not realize that they have taken fentanyl.

 Frequently Asked Questions: Naloxone and Naloxone Boxes